stephen-fox/mkobsd/README.md

   to be included in the new ISO
-- Optionally specify an [install.site(5)][install.site] script and a directory containing files that will be dropped in `/` at install-time (note: by default, the file ownership is not preserved and `root:wheel` is used)
+- Optionally specify an [install.site(5)][install.site] script and a directory containing files that will be dropped in `/` at install-time (note: by default, file ownership is not preserved and `root:wheel` is used)

 [autoinstall]: https://man.openbsd.org/autoinstall.8